gaurav-chawla1714/nw-tracker-bot/README.md

   - can only happen after parsing Fidelity account view xslx
 - Updated help command to list out all of the existing commands
   - Right now, the only one is status
+- Integrate "Holdings" data
   - Parse Fidelity account view xslx to update holdings.
 Use pandas to parse excel file.
 - Custom indexes on Firestore database for date field, to allow for quick range calculation.
 - Integrate custom exceptions more, including messages.
 Integrate on read commands as well.
 - Finish readme tutorial writeup
+- Rename methods in `time_utils.py` for clarity and conciseness.

 ## Backlog: